brandmoredev/promptquest/README.md

 # PromptQuest
-## Build with NextJS, NextAuth and MongoDB
+## Built with NextJS, NextAuth and MongoDB

 ### Features